 SABR Trivia Contest history

-In 2012, Mike Caragliano of Flushing, New York, recorded a historic double victory in the SABR Trivia Contest in Minneapolis — coming away victorious in the individual and team competitions in the first year SABR members were allowed to compete in both categories.
+In 2015, Mark Kanter of Portsmouth, Rhode Island, reached a milestone with his 10th overall SABR Trivia Contest championship.
 Click here for a list of all past winners in the SABR Trivia Contest, including all-time leaderboards for individual, team and total.